helm/charts/incubator/oauth-proxy/README.md

 ```
 htpasswd -sbc /tmp/pwfile username password
 ```
 Which will add a username/password of `username/password` to the file `/tmp/pwfile`.
+The contents of this file will have to be added to the section `htpasswd.file.htpasswd`.
+You will also need to use option `-s` to generate a SHA password as per the documentation on https://github.com/bitly/oauth2_proxy.

 > **Tip**: You can use the default [values.yaml](values.yaml)